Koha-Community/kohadocs/source/administration.rst

 |image129|

 - Give the group a title and a description.
 Only the title is mandatory as it will show up in the staff client and in the OPAC.
 The description is only used in this page to give an idea of what the group is used for.

 - You can limit staff from seeing other groups' patrons by checking the box next to the 'Limit patron data access by group' option.

+    **Note**

+    This can be overriden with the :ref:`user permission view_borrower_infos_ from_any_libraries <patron-permissions-defined-label>`.

 - If you would like the group to show up in the library pulldown menu at the top of the OPAC (with :ref:`OpacAddMastheadLibraryPulldown` set to 'Add') and on the advanced search page you can check the 'Use for OPAC search groups' box.

 - If you want the group to appear in the library pulldown in the staff client advanced search, check the 'Use for staff search groups' box.

 |image131|